 If you’re coming up on that milestone 65th birthday, Medicare is probably on your mind.
 But what if you’re planning to continue working?
-With more people staying in the workforce longer than ever, delaying Medicare enrollment without risk of a financial penalty may be an option.
+With more people staying in the workforce longer than ever, many choose to delay their Medicare enrollment.

-Once you near retirement, you will want to start the process of enrolling in Medicare Parts A and B, and consider enrolling in either a Medicare Supplement insurance plan or a Medicare Advantage plan.
+Once you near retirement, you will want to start the process of enrolling in Medicare Parts A (if not already enrolled) and B. You will also want to consider enrolling in either a Medicare Supplement insurance plan and a Part D prescription drug plan, or a Medicare Advantage plan.

-In order to avoid penalties for delaying your Medicare enrollment until past the age of 65, your employer must complete the Request for Employment Information form.
+In order to avoid penalties for delaying your Medicare enrollment beyond age 65, your employer must complete the Request for Employment Information form upon your retirement.

 Once this form is completed, you will take it to the Social Security office when applying and it will exempt you from the delayed enrollment penalties for Medicare Part B and Part D prescription drug plans.